 The third reason to get your HVAC system checked frequently causes home insurance claims at NNINS!

 3. A professional will clean out the ever-important condensation or drain line.

 Clogged condensate drain lines result in drainage backups and overflow, causing costly water damage in and around your A/C unit.
 Technicians have specialized equipment that forces air through the tube, blowing out all that nasty buildup.
 One hour and less than $100 bucks are worth avoiding messy damage from a simple clog!

-Once you've had your cooling system checked, be sure to keep up with maintenance all summer long.
-Changing air filters monthly and reducing humidity can keep your system running efficiently and prevent mold growth.
+Once you've had your cooling system checked, be sure to keep up with maintenance all summer long and carefully monitor your home's air quality.
+Changing air filters monthly and reducing humidity can keep your system running efficiently and prevent home mold growth.